PDPA · Singapore

 Q19.
 Which obligation requires an organisation to appoint at least one individual responsible for ensuring PDPA compliance?

-B Accountability Obligation (appointment of a DPO)
+A Accountability Obligation (appointment of a DPO)

-C Notification Obligation
+B Notification Obligation

-D Retention Limitation Obligation
+C Retention Limitation Obligation

 Risk Quiz Q20-Q25